Discovering the untold stories of the Women of Sudbury

 Students were provided with research material from our archives and volunteer research groups as well as key objects, portraits and the physical spaces connected to each woman.
 Other than physical restrictions students have been given free range to use their imaginations and interpret the individual stories in any way they deem appropriate.
 Students were encouraged not just to use traditional artistic mediums but also sculpture, digital, music, projections and even potential live performances.

-Who's stories are we telling?
+Whose stories are we telling?

 We've tried to choose a variety of women to give more of a snapshot through Sudbury's history.
 From the story of a lonely Queen Adelaide, who leased the hall for three years from 1840 after the death of her husband King William IV, to the story of a 1930s housemaid.
 Of course we will be exploring the stories of some of the Vernon women who have called Sudbury home through the centuries.